Akron City FC

-Akron City FC is an American soccer club based in Akron, Ohio, United States.
+Akron City Football Club is an American soccer club based in Akron, Ohio, United States.

 Founded in 2021, the men's team plays in USL League Two, a pre-professional league that is part of the United Soccer League system.
 The team originally played in the National Premier Soccer League (NPSL), a national semi-pro league at the fourth tier of the American Soccer Pyramid, in the Great Lakes Conference of the Midwest Region.
 The team plays its home games at Green Street Stadium on the campus of St. Vincent–St. Mary High School in Akron.
 The team's colors are sky blue, red and white.